Oh For a Decent Night's Sleep!

 I do often recommend that patients undertake a saliva test to measure the night-time hormone levels.
 This test is best done at 2am to measure melatonin levels and cortisol levels.

 At this time of the day the cortisol levels should be low and melatonin levels should be high.( During the day, the cortisol should be elevated and melatonin decreased).
 If the level of this 2 am saliva test indicates an elevated cortisol reading and low melatonin level, I would definitely look at the Adrenals.

-I would look initially at reducing the night-time cortisol and I often recommend which would be taken 2 hours before bed.(200-400mg) This has been trialled as being beneficial for.
+I would look initially at reducing the night-time cortisol and I often recommend Phosphatidyl Serine which would be taken 2 hours before bed.(200-400mg) This has been trialled as being beneficial for breaking down that excess cortisol.
 (This product is also useful for improving brain activity, with particularly good results being reported for memory improvement-which is a bonus)

 Other preparations I recommend for this adrenal induced insomnia.